atimin/nitpicker/docs/workflow.rst

 Step 3.
 Merging
 ............................

-After step 2 the repository has the following graph:
+After step 2 the repository has the following commits:

 ::